ophub/amlogic-s9xxx-openwrt/documents/README.md

 The configuration information of the default system is recorded in the [/etc/model_database.conf](../make-openwrt/openwrt-files/common-files/etc/model_database.conf) file, where the `BOARD` name is required to be unique.

 Among them, the parts of the box system that are packaged by default when the value of `BUILD` is `yes` can be used directly.
-Those that are not packaged by default when the value is `no` need to download the packaged system of the same `FAMILY` (recommended to download the system of kernel `5.15/5.4`), and after writing to the `USB`, the `boot partition` in the `USB` can be opened on the computer, and the `FDT dtb name` in the `/boot/uEnv.txt` file can be modified to adapt to other boxes in the list.
+Those that are not packaged by default when the value is `no` need to download the packaged system of the same `FAMILY`, and after writing to the `USB`, the `boot partition` in the `USB` can be opened on the computer, and the `FDT dtb name` in the `/boot/uEnv.txt` file can be modified to adapt to other boxes in the list.

 When compiling locally, specify through the `-b` parameter, and when compiling in Actions on github.com, specify through the `openwrt_board` parameter.
 Using `-b all` means to package all devices whose `BUILD` is `yes`.
 When packaging with a specified `BOARD` parameter, it can be packaged regardless of whether `BUILD` is `yes` or `no`, for example: `-b r68s_s905x3-tx3_s905l3a-cm311`